-The following information applies if you use the product within the European Union.
+The following information applies if you use the product within the European Union and United Kingdom.

-Declaration of Conformity with Regard to EU Directive 2014/53/EU (Radio Equipment Directive, RED)
+Declaration of Conformity with Regard to EU Directive 2014/53/EU (Radio Equipment Directive, RED) and UK regulation

-- Compliance information for 2.4GHz and/or 5GHz wireless products relevant to the EU and other Countries following the EU Directive 2014/53/EU (RED).
-And this product may be used in all EU countries (and other countries following the EU Directive 2014/53/EU) without any limitation except for the countries mentioned below table: - In the majority of the EU and other European countries, the 5GHz bands have been made available for the use of wireless local area networks (LANs).
+- Compliance information for wireless products relevant to the EU, United Kingdom and other Countries following the EU Directive 2014/53/EU (RED) and UK regulation.
+And this product may be used in all EU countries (and other countries following the EU Directive 2014/53/EU) and United Kingdom without any limitation except for the countries mentioned below table: - In the majority of the EU and other European countries, the 5GHz bands have been made available for the use of wireless local area networks (LANs).
 Later in this document you will find an overview of countries in which additional restrictions or requirements or both are applicable.
 The requirements for any country may evolve.
-Zyxel recommends that you check with the local authorities for the latest status of their national regulations for the 5GHz wireless LANs. - If this device for operation in the band 5150-5350 MHz, it is for indoor use only. - · This equipment should be installed and operated with a minimum distance of 20 cm between the radio equipment and your body. - The maximum RF power operating for each band as follows:
+Zyxel recommends that you check with the local authorities for the latest status of their national regulations for the 5GHz wireless LANs. - If this device for operation in the band 5150-5350 MHz, it is for indoor use only. - This equipment should be installed and operated with a minimum distance of 20 cm between the radio equipment and your body. - The maximum RF power operating for each band as follows: